sudopla/jenkins-ansible-deploy-vm/README.md

 Ansible uses the pywinrm package to communicate with Windows servers over WinRM.
 I am using Kerberos for authentication since this is the recommended option for a domain environment.

-Once you have finished installing the [Kerberos library](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html#installing-the-kerberos-library) and pywinrm[kerberos] you need to add your domain information in the realms section of the Kerberos configuration file (/etc/krb5.conf)
+Once you have finished installing the [Kerberos library](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html#installing-the-kerberos-library) and pywinrm[kerberos], you need to add your domain information in the realms section of the Kerberos configuration file (/etc/krb5.conf).

 ```
 [realms]